kaushikgopal/jekyll-docker-blog-build/README.md

 # Upgrading dependencies

-* bundle update --bundler
-* bundle config deployment "true"
-* Change Gemfile
+* docker run --rm -v="$PWD:/srv/jekyll" -it jklgg/blog /bin/sh
-* bundle install --deployment
+* bundle install
+* if any changes in Gemfile.lock, bring back and check in